LinerSu/nyu-pl-spring-20-rec/Week 04/README.md

 	)
 	(rec 10) ; 1
 	```
 - Functional languages don't need loop statement.
-That is, if you want to write a iterative loop, just make it as function's recursion.
+That is, if you want to write an iterative loop, just make it as a function with recursion.
 - Suppose you want to do some actions as:
 	```python
 	for (x in collection) {